Rajeshwari-Rudra/GDP1/README.md

 # Role of a User
 - A person who can able to fetch all the information about the app.

-# Developement Details
+# Development Details
-- It could take Three developers to build the app and delivers the fucntionality.
+- It could take Three developers to build the app and delivers the functionality.
 - Developers has been divided the tasks among them.
 Code reviews, developer testing, and bug fixes are carrying out simultaneously with coding.
 - We have one backend devloper and UI design architecture.